 Table Of Contents

 What Are On-Demand Instances?
 What Are Spot Instances?
-What Are The Difference Between Spot Instances and On-Demand Instances?
-Should You Use On-Demand Or Spot Instances?
-Best Practices To Save Costs With Spot Instances And Prevent Interruptions How To Manage And Optimize Instance Costs
+What Are The Differences Between Spot Instances And On-Demand Instances?
+5 Major Differences Between On-Demand And Spot Instances Should You Use On-Demand Or Spot Instances?
+Best Practices To Save Costs With Spot Instances And Prevent Interruptions How To Manage And Optimize Instance Costs FAQs

-In this guide, we’ll break down how On-Demand and Spot Instances differ, when to use each, and:
+In this guide, we’ll break down how On-Demand and Spot Instances differ, when to use each, and best practices.

 What Are On-Demand Instances?

-• Billing is per second or hour (with a 60-second minimum usage requirement).
+• Billing is per second or per hour, with a 60-second minimum

-• You pay for only the seconds your instances are in running state.
+• You pay only while instances are running

 What are the pros of On-Demand Instances?